Career Profile: Environmental Engineer

 Why Is Environmental Engineering a Job of Tomorrow?

 With the rapid advance of technology and booming urban expansion, concerns about the health of humans and the environment have deepened.
 Environmental engineers, who help lessen those worries, will be in demand to help cities and businesses keep their water and waste systems running safely and efficiently.
-Employment opportunities for environmental engineers are expected to increase 25 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for environmental engineers are expected to increase 25 percent, according to the Bureau of Labor Statistics.
 Environmental engineers make an average salary of $69,940 annually.

 What Does an Environmental Engineer Do?